How to Compost: Helpful Tips on Turning Your Waste into Brown Gold

 You can also use finished compost to make ‘compost tea’, which can be used as a spray directly on the plants or added to your watering process to help prevent diseases whilst providing your plants with an alternate source of nutrients.

 Tip: “Compost Tea” can be made by steeping aged compost in water for 3 to 4 days and stirring even so often.
 After the fourth day, simply strain the mixture through cheesecloth or another porous fabric into bucket.
 Add the leftover solids to your garden or back into your compost bin.
 Dilute the remaining liquid with water so that it’s the colour of weak tea then use immediately on your plants for optimal absorption into the soil.

 Ready to start composting but not sure which composter is best for you?
 No problem, check out our blog post ‘Which Composter Is Best For Me?’ and get all the answers you need to start composting today!

 OUR RANGE OF HIGH-QUALITY, DURABLE & INSULATED COMPOSTERS

-✓ Rotating and heat generating compost bin ✓ Breaks down all food scraps including meat, fish, shellfish, household paper...even pet droppings! ✓ 400L capacity ✓ Suitable for use by 20-32 people ✓ Processes 50-80 litres of waste per week ✓ 1 Year Warranty
+✓ Rotating and heat generating compost bin ✓ Breaks down all food scraps including meat, fish, shellfish, compostable coffee cups and lids ...even pet droppings ✓ 400L capacity ✓ Suitable for use by 20-32 people ✓ Processes 50-80 litres of waste per week ✓ 1 Year Warranty